 If you start online, you’ll be able to transfer to the on-campus program provided you meet the relevant entry requirements and are able to secure the correct visa.
-For online pathway programs starting in January 2022, transfers will be possible for start dates in March/April 2022.
+For online pathway programs starting in March or April 2022, transfers will be possible the following term.
 Transfers will be subject to attendance, progress and meeting the SELT requirements for any course below degree-level, unless you are exempt from these requirements.

 Get your future on track with our flexible study options.
 Whether you choose an on-campus or online program, our degree preparation courses will help you succeed at university and beyond.

-We look forward to welcoming and supporting you as you start your studies this January.
-With university validated programs, exceptional teachers and exciting progression options, there’s never been a better time to join us.
+We look forward to welcoming and supporting you as you start your studies this Spring.
+With university validated programs, exceptional teachers and exciting progression options, it's time to start your success story by studying abroad.

 Keeping you on track for academic success